 Apple Cider Vinegar (ACV) Soak

-Apple cider vinegar restricts the growth of bacteria like E. coli, S. aureus (staph infection) and yeast like C. albicans (candida) (1).
-It doesn’t alter the skin’s microbiome as medicated topicals do.
+Apple cider vinegar may restrict the growth of bacteria like E. coli, S. aureus (staph infection) and yeast like C. albicans (candida).

 Add 1 cup of ACV to a bucket of warm water.
 Soak paws for 30 seconds, dry and apply the foot powder.